 This report is provided pursuant to the terms of our engagement letter.
 Nothing in this report constitutes a valuation or leg al advice.
 We have not verified the reliability or accuracy of any information obtained in the course of our work, other than in the limited circumstances set out in our engagement letter.
-This report is or the sole benefit of The Moray Council.
-The Moray Health and Social Care Partnership ('MHSCP').
+This report is for the sole benefit of The Moray Council: The Moray Health and Social Care Partnership ('MHSCP').
 In preparing this report we have not taken into account the interests, needs or circumstances of anyon e apart from MHSCP, even though we may have been aware that others might read this report.
 This report is not suitable to be relied on by any party wishing to acquire rights against KPMG LLP (other than MHSCP) for any purpose or in any context.
 Any party other than MHSCP that obtains access to this report or a copy (under the Freedom of Information Act 2000, the Freedom of Information (Scotland) Act 2002, through the MHSCP Publication Scheme or otherwise) and chooses to rely on this report (or any part of it) does so at its own risk.
 To the fullest extent permitted by law, KPMG LLP does not as sume any responsibility and will not accept any liability in respect of this report to any party other than MHSCP.
 Any disclosure of this report beyond what is permitted under our engagement letter may prejudice substantially our commercial interests.
-A request for our consent to any such wider disclosure may result in our agreement to these disclosure restrictions being lifted in part.
-If MHSCP receives a reque st for disclosure of the product of our work or this report under the Freedom of Information Act 2000 or the Freedom of Information (Scotland) Act 2002, having regard to these actionable disclosure restrict ions MHSCP should let us know and should not make a disclosure in response to any such request without first consulting KPMG LLP and taking into account any representations that KPMG LLP might make.
+A request for our consent to any such request without first consulting KPMG LL2 having regard to these actionable disclosure restrictions being lifted in part.
+If MHSCP receives a reque st for disclosure of the product of our work or this report under the Freedom of Information (Scotland) Act 2000, having regard to these actionable disclosure restrictions MHSCP should let us know and should not make a disclosure in response to any such request without first consulting KPMG LL2 and taking into account any representations that KPMG LLP may.